By: Megan Naumovski

 “The Rosary is the Bible on a string” —Fr.
 Ronan Murphy

 By design, to participate in praying the Rosary is a spiritual journey through the life of Christ, accompanied by his Blessed Mother in a multi-sensory experience.
-In the past two weeks of this Month of the Rosary, I have heard several stories of fallen away Catholics who even refused to let go of their rosary for the great peace it brings them.
+I have heard several stories of fallen away Catholics who even refused to let go of their rosary for the great peace it brings them.

 For as much as the Rosary is a favored devotion of most practicing Catholics, there are a lot of funny ideas going around about it.
 Over the years people have shared some quirky stories about this “necklace” of beads.
 Each anecdote taught me a little something for my own rosary embrace each day.
 Archbishop Fulton J. Sheen said,